tjvantoll/www.tjvantoll.com/source/_posts/2013-01-05-is-it-safe-to-use-the-body-as-a-top-level-container-yet.markdown

 }
 ```

 `text-align: center` *should* only affect inline elements, but IE 5.5 incorrectly applied it to block elements as well.
-Because the `body` needed to be used to center subsequent content, it could not be used as a top level container in IE 5.5.

-(Note: The `text-align: center` bug was fixed in IE6 standards mode, but the behavior remained in Internet Explorer's quirks mode until IE 10.)
+(Note: The `text-align: center` bug was fixed in IE6 standards mode, but the behavior remained in Internet Explorer's quirks mode to this day.)

 ### IE6